 It is with great pleasure that, in connection with the launch of the Green Real Estate Law Journal, the Counselors of Real Estate and the DePaul University Real Estate Center have allowed me to upload a .pdf copy of the most recent issue of Real Estate Issues, titled Understanding the Business of Green, into this GRELJ post for your review.
 Many of these articles grew out of presentations at last February’s Managing Risk in Sustainable Building conference in Chicago, which was the first conference in the country exclusively devoted to a detailed discussion of the intersection of risk and green construction.
-(More information on the conference is available over at gbNYC).
+Inform yourself more at Concierge Contracts for business law.

 DePaul’s Susanne Cannon and Ujjval Vyas of the Alberti Group, who spearheaded the production of the issue, note the following in their introduction: